A quick guide to Restricted Stock Units (RSUs)

 They are free.
 Unlike ISOs, you don't need to pay for them.
 The company just hands them to you.

-If you keep them for over a year, the gains are taxed as long term capital gains.
+Keep them for over a year and the gains are taxed as long term capital gains.
 If Timmy were to have kept his RSUs instead of selling them, the gains on his RSUs after his vesting date would be taxed at capital gains rates.
 In other words, if he kept them for another year and the stock went up to $1500 again, then the difference from $800 to $1500 would be taxed at the long term capital gains rate, which is 20% maximum as of 2018.

 How to keep track of your RSUs

 If you just got granted RSUs, the best thing that you can do is keep track of them with Personal Capital.
 In addition to enabling you to sync all of your investment, checking, and real estate accounts, you can add your option grants and see how they will vest over time (I have written a full post on how to do that here).
 Personal Capital will also keep track of price movements in the underlying stock, which will make it easier to see what the effect of a price swing will have on your net worth.

 If you have some RSUs, hopefully now you are armed with all of the info that you need to set your expectations correctly, and take advantage of this fantastic opportunity.